Francisco Largo Caballero: Political career

-In the elections of 19 November 1933, the right-wing Spanish Confederation of the Autonomous Right (CEDA) won power in Spain, beginning the Black Biennium, as called by the left.
-The government nominally led by the centrist Radical Alejandro Lerroux was dependent on CEDA's parliamentary support.
+In the elections of 19 November 1933, the right-wing Spanish Confederation of the Autonomous Right (CEDA) won power in Spain, beginning the period called the Black Biennium by the left.
+The government, nominally led by the centrist Alejandro Lerroux of the Radical Republican Party, was dependent on CEDA's parliamentary support.
 Responding to this reversal of fortune, Largo abandoned his moderate positions and became more openly far left.
 In the January 3, 1934 edition of El Socialista, the PSOE newspaper, he wrote "Harmony?
 No!
 Class war!
 Hatred for the criminal bourgeoise to the death!"
 A few weeks later, the PSOE compiled a new platform that called for the nationalization of all land, dissolution of all religious orders and the confiscation of their property, and the dissolution of the army, to be replaced by socialist militias.
+According to Angel Smith, Largo Caballero's radicalism was "almost purely rhetorical" and had the damaging effect of frightening right-wingers while not meaningfully preparing for a revolution.
 In early October 1934, after three CEDA ministers entered the government, he was one of the leaders of the failed armed rising of workers (mainly in Asturias) which was forcefully put down by the CEDA-dominated government.
+The failed revolution hurt Largo Caballero politically, and Prieto and Azaña gained the initiative.

-He defended the pact of alliance with the other workers' political parties and trade unions, such as the Communist Party of Spain (PCE) and the anarchist trade union, the Confederacion Nacional del Trabajo (CNT).
+He defended the pact of alliance with the other leftist political parties and trade unions, such as the Communist Party of Spain (PCE) and the anarchist trade union, the CNT, reflecting his embrace of radical ideologies.
 Once again, this placed him at odds with Prieto.
-He declared, that he, Largo Caballero "shall be the second Lenin", whose aim is the union of Iberian Soviet republics.
+He declared, that he, Largo Caballero, "shall be the second Lenin" whose aim is to create a union of Iberian Soviet republics.

 After the Popular Front won the elections in February 1936, president Manuel Azaña proposed that Prieto join the government, but Largo blocked these attempts at collaboration between PSOE and the Republican government.
 Largo dismissed fears of a military coup, and predicted that, were it to happen, a general strike would defeat it, opening the door to the workers' revolution.

 In the event, the coup attempt by the colonial army and the right came on 17 July 1936.
+Largo Caballero was a proponent of arming workers at the outset of the war, saying "A government that refuses to arm its workers is a fascist government".
 While not immediately successful, further actions by rebellious army units sparked the Spanish Civil War (1936–1939), in which the republic was ultimately defeated and destroyed.